docker/docs/docker-for-mac/osxfs-caching.md

  * writing 100MB in 1k blocks into a bind-mounted directory takes around 23 seconds

- * running `ember build` on a freshly created (i.e. empty) application involves around 70000 sequential syscalls, each of which translates into a request and response passed between container and host.
+ * running `ember build` on a freshly created (empty) application involves around 70000 sequential syscalls, each of which translates into a request and response passed between container and host.

 Optimizations to reduce latency throughout the stack have brought significant improvements to these workloads, and a few further optimization opportunities remain.
 However, even when latency is minimized, the constraints of maintaining consistency mean that these workloads remain unacceptably slow for some use cases.